Kim Kardashian Calls Kanye West ‘A**hole,’ What Caused Robbery Flashback?

 The Kardashians and Jenners have definitely increased their security and changed their ways with how much information they share on social media.

-[Featured Image by Larry Busacca/ Staff/ Getty Images]
+[Featured Image by Larry Busacca/Staff/Getty Images]